Xangis/ThreeTeeth/README.md

 - Changed start page to reflect ThreeTeeth moving to zetacentauri.com.

+*NOTE: It appears that the changes for 1.31 did not make it into this repository.
+They may be lost, or I may have them somewhere.*

 ### Changes in Version 1.3 (2013-01-09):

 - Added support for adding and navigating to bookmarks.